 “Our clear mission is that FSC will bring forests to the center of coordinated climate actions and make FSC a central actor on the climate front,” said Janne Näräkkä, FSC International Board Member.
 “Partnerships are in the center of all solutions; we will not do this alone.”
 The conversation was supported by input and stories from partners, including an address from Gabon’s Minister of Water, Forests, the Sea, and Environment, charged with Climate Change, SDGs and Land-use Planning, Lee White who said, “We see FSC as a key component to the future of forestry of Gabon,” all of Gabon’s forest activities are engaged with certification at some level – starting with legality and moving into ecosystem services.”

-‘Transforming Forest Solutions Together with Indigenous Peoples, Communities, Smallholders, and Workers’ was another central topic. celebrated people, highlighting the stewards who play a crucial role in the responsible use of forests as well as the people who are part of the value chain for forest-based materials.
+‘Transforming Forest Solutions Together with Indigenous Peoples, Communities, Smallholders, and Workers’ was another central topic.
+A keynote session celebrated people, highlighting the stewards who play a crucial role in the responsible use of forests as well as the people who are part of the value chain for forest-based materials.
 Stories from the ground included those on workers' rights, giving a voice to smallholders as well as Indigenous Peoples rights.
 The conversation continued through various side events.
 Learn more about the importance of Community and Family Forests in this video.

 Demonstrating the Value of Forests, Forest Products and Services as Catalysts for the Sustainable Development Goals (SDGs) was addressed during a keynote which explored FSC’s relevance to the SDGs from different perspectives including voices from intergovernmental organizations, businesses, NGOs, governments and the financial sector on how FSC solutions can become more relevant and better suited to meet the needs of global agendas as well as the role of markets, partnerships, and collaboration.